franleplant/nosleepjavascript-blog/content/blog/cardano-smart-contract-game/index.md

 or "bet" is distributed.
 There are also play deadlines and reveal deadlines to make the contract safe.

 Here is a complete state diagram of our game model.
-The transitions are labeled with the `Redeemer`, the payload, constraints and checks.
+The transitions are labeled with the `Redeemer` and its payload, constraints and checks.
+Constraints are common transaction constraints that Plutus provides abstractions for and checks are anything else developers might want to check to allow or not a given state transition.
+In our case we only use `checks` in the chase of `Player1RevealWin` and `Player1RevealDraw`, where we check that effectively it is a win or a draw for Player1.
 The state are composed of `Datum` which holds trivial data plus the staked / bet value.

 ![State transition function](./states.jpg)